-At first glance, Prague is not the ideal astronomy city.
-It's a landlocked, northern European kind of place, with a classic continental climate that includes a lot of cloudy nights.
-I’ve lived here for years, and I know the reality first-hand.
-My birthday falls near the middle of July – the time of year with the highest statistical likelihood of clear skies – and even then there’s still a 42% chance of clouds or rain.
+At first glance, Prague is not an ideal astronomy city.
+It's a landlocked, northern European place, with a continental climate that includes a lot of cloudy nights.
+I know the reality first-hand.
+My birthday falls near the middle of July – the time of year with the highest statistical likelihood of clear skies – and even then there’s a 42% chance of rain.
 Try planning a birthday party in the park sometime and you’ll see what I mean.

-There isn’t even a remote mountain top nearby on which to plant an observatory.
-Of course, in the 16th and 17th centuries, when most of the important astronomical work was carried out, there wasn’t much in the way of light pollution to dim celestial objects – except perhaps for the occasional citywide conflagration (but I digress).
+There isn’t even a remote mountain nearby on which to plant an observatory.
+Of course, in the 16th and 17th centuries, when most of the important astronomical work here was carried out, there wasn’t much in the way of light pollution to dim celestial objects – except for the occasional citywide fire.

-So how was it then that over the years, given these physical limitations, Prague managed to attract some of the keenest astronomical minds of their time to come here and ponder the meaning of it all?
+So how was it then that over the years, given these limitations, Prague managed to attract the keenest astronomical minds of their time?
 There must be something in the water.

-First off, my apologies to any Danish readers out there who might feel -- justifiably – that Tycho Brahe is part of their patrimony, and not Prague’s.
-Tycho worked as an observer and star-charter for decades in the late-16th century for the Danish crown, which at the time was eager to show the world that Denmark wasn’t just a warrior kingdom but had some scholarly Renaissance ambitions of its own.
+First off, my apologies to Danish readers out there who might feel that Tycho Brahe is part of their patrimony, and not Prague’s.
+Tycho worked as an observer and star-charter for decades in the late-16th century for the Danish crown, which at the time was eager to show the world that Denmark wasn’t just a bunch of viking yokels, but had some scholarly Renaissance ambitions of its own.

-By contrast, Tycho spent only two short years in Prague (1599-1601), in his capacity as the imperial astronomer for Habsburg Emperor Rudolf II (who had moved the Habsburg court to Prague from Vienna).
-Nevertheless, it was arguably during this brief span of time – particularly his association with his understudy Kepler -- that Tycho cemented his enduring scientific reputation.
+By contrast, Tycho spent only two short years in Prague (1599-1601) in his capacity as imperial astronomer for Habsburg Emperor Rudolf II.
+Nevertheless, it was arguably during this brief span – and particularly his association with understudy Kepler -- that Tycho cemented his enduring scientific reputation.

-Tycho had come from noble Danish stock and had managed to cajole the Danish king into building him a massive observatory in 1576-80 called Uraniborg, on the island of Hven (now part of Sweden).
-The Danes spent lavishly on Tycho, and he rewarded them (and all future astronomers) with reams of notebooks filled with highly detailed charts of the movements of the stars and planets.
-Those charts, which he would continue working on and refining in Prague, would prove crucial to Kepler as he formulated his own laws of planetary motion in the early part of the 17th century.
+Tycho had come from noble Danish stock and managed to cajole the Danish king into building him a massive observatory in 1576 at Uraniborg, on the island of Hven (now part of Sweden).
+The Danes spent lavishly on Tycho and he rewarded them (and all future astronomers) with reams of notebooks filled with highly detailed charts of the stars and planets.
+Those charts, which he would continue working on and refining in Prague, would prove crucial to Kepler as he formulated his own laws of planetary motion in the early 17th century.

-Tycho was a prodigious drinker, womanizer, and dueler (he’d even had his nose sliced off in a duel as a student), but he was also highly concerned with his legacy.
-In Central Europe at the start of the 17th century that meant being viewed as both a good scientist and a faithful follower of scripture – even as those two requirements began to diverge wildly in practice.
+Tycho was a prodigious drinker, womanizer, and dueler (he’d even had his nose sliced off in a duel as a student), but he was also highly concerned about his legacy.
+At the start of the 17th century, that meant being viewed as both a good scientist and a faithful follower of scripture – even as those two requirements began to diverge wildly in practice.

-A generation earlier, the Polish (Prussian) mathematician Copernicus had opened up an ecclesiastical can of worms by positing, fairly convincingly, that the sun (and not the earth) was at the center of everything.
-This seemed to fly in the face of both common sense at the time and the teachings of the Church, which viewed the earth as being at the center of God’s creation.
+A generation earlier, the Polish mathematician Copernicus had opened up an ecclesiastical can of worms by positing, convincingly, that the sun (and not the earth) was at the center of everything.
+This seemed to fly in the face of both common sense and the teachings of the Church, which viewed the earth as the center of God’s creation.

-Tycho felt it was his role to find a compromise somewhere between observable facts and scripture, and eventually settled on an idea called “geo-heliocentrism.”
+Tycho felt it was his role to find a compromise somewhere between observable facts and scripture, and he eventually settled on an idea called “geo-heliocentrism.”
 Under this system, the sun, moon and stars all revolved around the earth, while the solar system’s five known planets (Mercury, Venus, Mars, Jupiter, and Saturn) orbited the sun.
-The model was highly convoluted, to be sure, but it succeeded in preserving the primacy of the earth while staying faithful to observable facts.
+This model was highly convoluted, to be sure, but succeeded in preserving the primacy of the earth while staying faithful to observable scientific facts.

 Kepler would eventually debunk all of this in due course, but I don’t want to get ahead of myself here.